 The new leave liability should be tracked throughout the fiscal year and recorded on the OEB monthly budget status report NLT than the June Report as a commitment (though we encourage you to begin earlier).
 The final leave liability numbers that OEB reports to NIST will be based on PP17.
 OEB will provide leave liability estimates to the budget contacts NLT PP16 of the current fiscal year.
 Budget contacts will be required to adjust the estimate based on leave used and new hires on-board after OEB’s estimate.
 (The liability figures may vary due to timing on when NFC and HR reports are downloaded.
 If your report is generated on a different day then the date OHRM’s report is generated for OEB, your estimates may vary.)

-\